BMscis/BMscis/README.md

+---
+title: "Get to know me"
+date: "2022-05-12T22:37:25.509Z"
+slug: "profile"
+image: "image"
+---
-Hi 👋 My name is Melvin Wafula
+Melvin Wafula
 ==============================

 Full Stack Developer and Block Chain Developer
 ----------------------------------------------

-I started programming with Python, experimenting mostly with Aritificial Intelligence but my experience has expanded to touch Java for android development : I now prefer kotlin.
+I started programming with Python, experimenting mostly with Artificial Intelligence, but my experience has expanded to touch Java for android development : I now prefer Kotlin.
 I fell in love with JavaScript, which I have written most code on.
-I have done some research on frameworks, developed my own html components, but work mostly with the Svelte framework.
+Furthermore, I have done some research on frameworks, developed my own HTML components, but work mostly with the Svelte framework.

 * 🌍 I'm based in Kenya
 * ✉️ You can contact me at [melvinwafula@gmail.com](mailto:melvinwafula@gmail.com)
 * 🚀 I'm currently working on [NFT Auction with reach](http://github.com/BMscis/reach-tutorial)
 * 🧠 I'm learning Next.js
 * 🤝 I'm open to collaborating on Web3 Daaps
 * ⚡ I took the red pill.

 <a href="https://www.twitter.com/BMscis" target="_blank" rel="noreferrer"><img